jaydenc3399/sep10-freedom-project/blog/entry03.md

 ### Finalizing my Content
 I reorganized all my points and made them into one so that I could see the informtaion better.
 We combined the context, Part A and Part B into one.
 I also added some pictures and the links to my pctures when I was finalizing it.
+[Sports App Picture](https://cdn2.hubspot.net/hubfs/2547723/JF%20-%20Pics%20and%20video/football-apps.jpg)

 ---